wswebcreation/saucelabs-vusb-gui/README.md

 - Latest version of ADB installed on your machine
 - (optional) Latest version of Android Studio installed on your local machine

-There are enough tutorials on the internet that will explain yoy how to achieve the above.
+There are enough tutorials on the internet that will explain you how to achieve the above.

 ## Features
 - Connect to a **new** VUSB session through the UI